Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

    MEDIA_SETTINGS_KEY is insuffcient to look up the actual configuration of the destinations of the type set by MEDIA_SLUG.

+validate
+   The function ``validate`` makes sure that a destination with the given medium, label and settings can be updated or created.
+It uses the ``validate_settings`` method to validate the settings-field, a form (CommonDestinationConfigForm) to validate the media and label-fields, and an optional DestinationConfig instance for checking that readonly values were not changed and that no duplicates are created.
+The validated form is returned if ok, otherwise a ``ValidationError`` should be raised.
+It is unlikely that you will ever need to override this method.

+validate_settings
+   This method validates the actual contents of the settings-field using the ``Form`` that is defined and an optional DestinationConfig instance for the function ``has_duplicate`` that can be used here to ensure that no two destinations with the same settings will be created.
+A ``ValidationError`` should be raised  if the given settings are invalid, and the validated and cleaned data should be returned if not.

 ``raise_if_not_deletable`` should check if a given destination can be deleted.
 This is used in case some destinations are managed by an outside source and should not be able to be deleted by a user.
 If that is the case a